 Comprising both faculty and students, the Ithaca College Contemporary Ensemble focuses on the music of our time, with emphasis on the music of living composers.
-Currently under the direction of Christopher Coletti, ICCE provides a uniquely formative and intense performance experience for IC students.
+Currently under the direction of Jorge Grossmann, ICCE provides a uniquely formative and intense performance experience for IC students.
 The ensemble performs two concerts a year; its programs also include music by Ithaca College composition faculty and students, alumni, and guest composers.

 In past seasons, ICCE has performed works by established and emerging composers both American and from many other countries in the world including pieces by Beat Furrer, Bruno Mantovani, Arthur Levering and Sophia Gubaidulina.
 ICCE plays an important role in programming works by the Karel Husa Visiting Professors and has recently performed works by Melinda Wagner, Steven Stucky, Steven Mackey and Augusta Read Thomas.